-If you don't own an iPhone, you'll be interested in the successor to Android 9 Pie, specifically Android Q: Google hasn't given the 2019 update to its mobile operating system a proper name yet, but the beta program is already up and running for selected devices.
+If you don't own an iPhone, you'll be interested in the successor to Android 9 Pie, specifically Android 10 (previously Android Q): Google has ditched the dessert-themed naming scheme for 2019, but the beta program is already up and running for selected devices.

-Here we'll explain how to sign up for the Android Q beta program, as well as fill you in on everything we know about the Android Q release date, the new features coming in the OS, and the devices it's going to be compatible with.
+Here we'll explain how to sign up for the Android 10 beta program, as well as fill you in on everything we know about the Android 10 release date, the new features coming in the OS, and the devices it's going to be compatible with.
 It's set to be a big year for Android.

 After its own beta program, Android 9 Pie made its full bow on the 6 August 2018, so expect a date around that time for Android Q as well, depending on how fast the Android engineers can get it finished.
 Most recently we got a few more details at the Google I/O 2019 developer conference, which we've outlined below.

 Then of course there's the question of when your device in particular will get Android 10.
 Pixel phones will be first in line and will get the update almost straight away, but for everyone else it might be a while.
 Watch out for announcements from your phone's manufacturer for specifics.

 Android 10 (formerly Android Q): beta program and phones

 Want to get a piece of Android 10 for yourself?
 Right now the beta program is open to anyone with a Pixel phone – you just need to visit the Android Beta Program website, sign in with your Google account, and select your device to get the software delivered straight to your smartphone.